reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/tutorials/powershell-proxy-functions.md

 ---
 layout: powershell
 category: Tutorials - Powershell
-title: Extend using Proxy-Functions
+title: Extend using using Proxy-Functions
 ---

-# Extending cmdlets using Proxy-Functions

 A proxy function is a way to wrap an existing PowerShell function or cmdlet with customized input parameters, or settings without having to create the entire script yourself.